zcprojectcode/federated-learning-for-har/README.md

 # Federated Learning for HAR
 This repository investigates the use of a federated learning architecture for privacy-preserving Human Activity Recognition (HAR) to support independent living in smart homes.
 The framework was designed to fit the Inertial Measurement Unit (IMU) data found here: https://doi.org/10.25919/d7xf-n080.
-Thie framework can be adapted for alternative datasets.
+The framework can be adapted for alternative datasets.

 ### Previous work
 Previous studies that evaluated the feasibility of IMU-based HAR using the same dataset include: